What is Salpingitis?

 If left untreated, salpingitis can cause serious health problems:

-Chronic pelvic pain
+- Chronic pelvic pain

-Chronic abdominal pain
+- Chronic abdominal pain

-The bacteria spread of infection to other areas of the body, including the uterus and ovaries, and other pelvic organs.
+- Secondary infection: spread of infection to other areas of the body, including the uterus and ovaries, and other pelvic organs.
+Additionally, the infection-causing salpingitis could be transmitted to your sexual partner(s).

+- Infertility.
 Tubal scarring, adhesion, and blockages, which may lead to infertility.

-Salpingitis increases the likelihood of an ectopic pregnancy – when the fertilized egg implants in the fallopian tube instead of the uterus.
+- Risk of Ectopic Pregnancy Salpingitis increases the likelihood of an ectopic pregnancy – when the fertilized egg implants in the fallopian tube instead of the uterus.
 This condition is life-threatening, and the pregnancy cannot be carried to term.

 Diagnosing Salpingitis

 It’s always important to keep your annual appointments with your gynecologist.
 Additionally, if you are sexually active and have changed partners since your last STI test, it’s highly recommended that you get another STI check.
-At times, it may be easy to confuse acute salpingitis with other causes of abdominal pain, such as appendicitis, ectopic pregnancy, kidney infection, ovarian cysts, or endometriosis.

 - Pelvic exam